daschaich/HEPAL/README.md

 * SHOES: Supernova H0 for the Equation of State experiment on the Hubble Space Telescope
 * SHUMR: Shifted unitary minimal residual algorithm
 * SIAM: Single-impurity Anderson model
+* SIAM: Society for Industrial and Applied Mathematics
 * SIBYLL: Cosmic ray interaction event generator, apparently not an acronym
 * SiD: Silicon Detector for the ILC
 * SIDIS: Semi-inclusive deep inelastic scattering